 While there are no plans at this time to make Beacon Lake a gated community, neighborhoods within the community may be developed into gated sections, such as The Landing.

 Home sales are underway at Beacon Lake!
-Stop in and tour five beautiful models presented by Dream Finders Homes and Mattamy Homes.
+Stop in and tour five beautiful models presented by Dream Finders Homes.
 Builder’s models are open 7 days a week.
 Additional models presented by Toll Brothers to open this Fall.
 Contact each builder directly for information about available models and lots.

 Only carefully selected, exclusive builders may build in Beacon Lake.
 Consult the site plan to see which builders are designated for the home site you’re interested in.

-Contact the Dream Finders Homes, Mattamy Homes, or Toll Brothers sales representatives directly for questions related to homes and pricing.
+Contact the Dream Finders Homes or Toll Brothers sales representatives directly for questions related to homes and pricing.

 The Lake House opened to residents in February 2019.
 Join our VIP List for regular project updates.